Rarstyak/Fate-Condensed-SRD/Optional-Rules/Full-Defense.md

 **While on full defense you get a +2 to all defend rolls relevant to your declared focus**.

-If nothing comes of it and you haven’t rolled to defend at all by the time your next turn comes around, you gain a boost (**page XX**) as you’ve gotten the opportunity to prepare for your next action.
+If nothing comes of it and you haven’t rolled to defend at all by the time your next turn comes around, you gain a **[boost](../Aspects-and-Fate-Points/What-Kinds-of-Aspects-Are-There/Boosts.md)** as you’ve gotten the opportunity to prepare for your next action.
 This offsets “losing a turn” because you focused your efforts on defending against something that didn’t happen at all.